xframes-project/xframes-website/src/pages/faq.md

 ## Is JavaScript the only way to use XFrames?

-Currently, XFrames is primarily used with JavaScript and React, leveraging the React Native Fabric Renderer for GPU-accelerated GUIs.
-However, we are actively working on extending support to Python developers.
-Using ReactPy and the upcoming Python port of React Native Fabric renderer, developers will be able to build XFrames-based applications in Python.
-Stay tuned for updates as we finalize these integrations!
+XFrames is primarily used with JavaScript and React, leveraging the React Native Fabric Renderer for GPU-accelerated GUIs.
+However, we are extending support to Python developers.
+The native Python module for XFrames is already working very well, and we're actively working on completing the Python port of the React Native Fabric Renderer.
+Once this is ready, Python developers will be able to build XFrames-based applications with full GPU acceleration and flexibility.
+Stay tuned for updates!

 ---